 Step 5: A Day in the Life on the Web

 A day in the life is meant to be a snapshot of how a search persona spends their day surfing the Internet.
-By identifying how he or she uses the Internet on a daily basis, we gain a better idea of how their daily life may be impacted by the digital places they visit, and possibly provide insights into new opportunities to connect with this persona.
+By identifying how he or she uses the Internet on a daily basis, we gain a better idea of how their everyday life may be impacted by the digital places they visit and possibly provide insights into new opportunities to connect with this persona.

 Both SparkToro and Facebook give glimpses into social media and web consumption.
-With a little creativity you should be able to put together a snapshot day of their Internet usage.
+With a bit of creativity, you should be able to put together a snapshot day of their Internet usage.
 Don’t try to capture every minute of the day.
 Like the other sections, a few bullet points are fine.

 Here’s Lori’s day on the web: